 - 1. Complete a software-only installation of Oracle RAC using silent-mode. - 2.
-Optional: Run Oracle Net Configuration Assistant in silent mode. - 3.
 Run Oracle Database Configuration Assistant (DBCA) in silent mode.

 "Perform a Software-Only Installation of Oracle Database"

 A.4.3 Using Response Files

 Use these general steps for installing and configuring Oracle products using the installer in silent or response file mode.